Golf on ESPN: 2000s

+2010s

-In 2010, all coverage was moved to ESPN, with highlight presentations being shown on ABC during the afternoons on Open Championship weekend.
+In 2010, all ABC coverage was moved to ESPN, with highlight presentations being shown on ABC during the afternoons on Open Championship weekend.
 This meant that in 2010, for regular men's golf, ESPN showed The Masters, the U.S. Open, the Open Championship, and the Ryder Cup.

 ESPN revamped its coverage team in 2010 as well.
 Mike Tirico and Paul Azinger remained the lead booth announcers.
 Curtis Strange returned as a hole announcer, while Scott Van Pelt moved from the studio host position to become a hole announcer as well.
 Sean McDonough joined the coverage team as another hole announcer.
 Andy North, Judy Rankin and Billy Kratzert all returned as on-course reporters.
 Terry Gannon moved from a hole announcer role to the role of studio host during live coverage, for highlight updates.
 Tom Weiskopf, who had been a hole announcer, became an analyst for holes Van Pelt was assigned to, and was joined by Peter Alliss in this role for one hour per day at the Open Championship.
 At the Ryder Cup, Alliss took Van Pelt's place as a hole announcer, while Van Pelt and Weiskopf worked on the studio set.
 Tom Rinaldi remained the lead interviewer and essayist.

 In 2011, Olin Browne joined as an additional on-course reporter.
 Alliss began to only appear as a guest at the Open Championship, still for one hour per day, and still working as Van Pelt's analyst.
 In 2012, Gannon's role was eliminated and he joined NBC Sports and the Golf Channel.

 2012 would also be ESPN's final Ryder Cup.
 The network traded its Friday rights to the 2014 event back to NBC for additional Premier League highlights.
 NBC then signed a rights deal covering the 2016–2030 editions of the event, ending ESPN's chances of a comeback.